Ray Alexander Simons: Exile life

 In 1965, she and her husband Jack Simons fled to Lusaka, Zambia.
 Jack received a lecturer position at Manchester University and moved to England.
 They returned to Zambia in 1967 and built a home for themselves for their three children's visitation.
 While in exile at Zambia, Ray co-authored a book called Class and Colour in South Africa, 1850–1950 with Jack Simons and worked for the International Labour Organization and African National Congress (ANC) which was banned in South Africa.
 They had lived in Zambia for most of 25 years between 1965 and 1990.
 In her exile in 1986, she was elected as Honorary President of the Food and Allied Workers' Union.
 They returned from exile in 1990.

 Personal life

 Ray Alexander married Eli Weinberg when Eli was the acting Secretary to the local committee of the South African Trades and Labour Council.
 They separated on 2 May 1940.
 In 1941, she married Jack Simons, a lecturer at the University of Cape Town and a fellow communist.
-They had three children: Mary, Tanya and Johan.
+They had three children.
 She died in Cape Town on 12 September 2004 at the age of 91.

 Award and legacy

 She was awarded the Isitwalandwe Medal in 2004 by the African National Congress.
-Ray Alexander Simons Memory Centre and Heritage Square in Guguletho was built and launched by Deputy President of South Africa, Kgalema Mothlante on 6 November 2010.
+Ray Alexander Simons Memory Centre and Heritage Square in Gugulethu was built and launched by Deputy President of South Africa, Kgalema Motlanthe on 6 November 2010.

+Order for Meritorious Service in silver (2003).

 In March 2011, the country of Sierra Leone issued a postage stamp in her honor, naming her as one of the Legendary Heroes of Africa.